Note

 Azure Files is particularly useful for:

-- Configuration management: Store application configuration files that need to be shared across multiple instances.
+- Configuration management: Store application configuration files that you need to share across multiple instances.

 - Certificate distribution: Centrally manage and distribute SSL/TLS certificates.